cm-st-project/flutter-image-classification-tensorflow-lite/README.md

    * TensorFlow Lite Training Environment
    * TensorFlow Lite Training, Validation, and Prediction
    * Milestone 1: Trigger the training process and see the accuracy
-   * Milestone
+   * Milestone 2: Test the model with one new image
    * TensorFlow Lite Customize Images and Dataset
-   * Milestone 2: Add new types of label and images with re-training
+   * Milestone 3: Add new types of label and images with re-training
-   *
+   * Milestone 4: Test the new model with new test images
 4. Mobile Flutter
    * Milestone 1: Flutter Setup - Your First Sample App in Emulator
    * Milestone 2: UI Design and Wireframe - Get Your UI Wireframe